luapower/x-widgets/x-widgets.md

 and are generally designed for an office setting with a big screen, a chair and a keyboard and mouse ("keyboard & mouse"-first apps).

-So what this means is: none of that responsive stuff, keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.
+So what this means is: none of that responsive stuff (1), keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.

+(1) except for forms for which you can define different grid layouts based on screen width.

 ## Components

-The highlight of the library is the virtual [grid widget][x-widgets-grid] which can load, scroll, sort and filter 100K items instantly on any modern computer (or phone), can act as a tree-grid or as a vertical grid, has inline editing, drag & drop moving of columns and rows and tons of other
+The highlight of the library is the virtual [grid widget][x-grid] which can load, scroll, sort and filter 100K items instantly on any modern computer (or phone), can act as a tree-grid or as a vertical grid, has inline editing, drag & drop moving of columns and rows and tons of other